rickshahid/SkyMedia/README.md

 * Generate metadata from face, emotion and object detection to drive content discoverability and actionable insights

-* Create subclips (as filtered views and/or rendered assets) via content clipper extension to the Azure Media Player
+* Create subclips (as filtered views and/or rendered assets) via a content clipper extension to the Azure Media Player

 * Define workflows with multiple tasks (executed parallelly and/or sequentially) that utilize various media processors

-* Track workflow tasks with automatic content output publishing based upon parameters specified at job submission time
+* Track content workflow with automatic output publishing based upon parameters specified at job submission time

 * Optionally enable SMS text notification of workflow completion status via integrated user profile management